 The programme is dedicated to targeting needs and delivering specialists in a short time, with the necessary qualifications.
 It aims to attract talented and ambitious young and mid-career sanitation professionals, working in water supply and sewerage companies, municipal assemblies, government ministries, NGOs and consulting firms.
-Ideally these individuals are dealing with urban and peri-urban sanitation, especially in informal settlements.
+Ideally these individuals are dealing with urban and peri-urban sanitation.

 Students who successfully complete this programme will receive a MSc degree in Sanitation.